 Much later, in the Victorian era, scientific thought had advanced quite a bit – but still resulted in some pretty sexist ideas.
 For example, it was commonly believed that women (primarily middle- and upper-class women) were prone to a vague constellation of mental and emotional maladies known as “hysteria.”
 Fun fact — the word comes from a Greek word meaning “uterus.”

 Being a woman in the Victorian era would have been enough to make anyone a little unbalanced.
 Luckily, the great minds of the time concluded that orgasms were an effective way to subdue the menace – leading to the invention of the vibrator.

 Today, we have evolutionary psychology – and a plethora of clever explanations for why the female orgasm exists, from pair-bonding (sounds reasonable to us) to orgasmic muscle contractions “sucking” sperm towards the cervix (okay) to males proving themselves worthy partners by providing orgasms and therefore being more likely to propagate their genes (it’s not ALL about you, guys).

 And as much fun as it can be to contemplate the “why” of the female orgasm, we think it’s MUCH more fun to consider the “what” – and what your orgasms can do for you.

 What Are The Benefits of Orgasms?

 Not every wonderful thing has to exist for self-improvement purposes, of course!
-The benefits of orgasms are the cherry on the pleasure sundae – but they are real, and if you needed an excuse to have more orgasms, here’s a whole buffet.
+The benefits of orgasm for women are the cherry on the pleasure sundae – but they are real, and if you need an excuse to have more orgasms, here’s a whole buffet.